Styles of pop music: House-pop

 House-pop (sometimes also called "pop-house") is a crossover of house and dance-pop music that emerged in early '90s.
 The genre was created to make house music more radio friendly.
 The characteristic of house-pop is similar to diva house music, like over-the-top vocal acrobatics, bubbly synth riffs, and four-on-the-floor rhythm.
 House-pop also has hip-hop influence.

 Avant-garde related genres

-Below are subgenres of pop music that draw influence fron avant-garde artistic traditions.
+Below are subgenres of pop music that draw influence from avant-garde artistic traditions.